EihwazDE/7d2d/H7SB_Toolbelt/README.md

 * **Rework: HUD**

 	The HUD has been centered around the tool belt and adjusted to its size.

+	The button to clear the inventory in creative mode has been removed.

 * **Optional: Modules**